 Although vermiculite, perlite and sand can be used in small amounts to your substrate, never use these products to buildup your whole substrate.
 Millipedes won’t be happy and can’t survive long on these type of products.

 We continuously talk about the use of hardwood for rotten wood and leaves.
 Although some softwood tree species can work, it is the risk that the wood pieces or leaves contain resinous sap, which will harm and kill your millipedes.
 Always avoid the use of pines for the same reason.

-Steps to make the perfect substrate mix
+Steps how to make the perfect substrate mix for millipedes

 The best substrate mix can’t (yet) be bought in the store as one product.
 Although there are some products available that claim that it is a complete product to be used as a substrate, I’m not completely convinced.